2018–19 McNeese State Cowgirls basketball team

-The 2018–19 McNeese State Cowgirls basketball team will represent McNeese State University during the 2018–19 NCAA Division I women's basketball season.
-The Cowgirls, led by third year head coach Kacie Cryer, will play all their home games at the Health and Human Performance Education Complex.
+The 2018–19 McNeese State Cowgirls basketball team represented McNeese State University during the 2018–19 NCAA Division I women's basketball season.
+The Cowgirls, led by third-year head coach Kacie Cryer, played all their home games at the Health and Human Performance Education Complex in Lake Charles, Louisiana.
 They were members of the Southland Conference.
-They finished the season 7–22, 5–13 in Southland play to finish in a tie for tenth place.
+They finished the season 7–22, 5–13 in Southland play, to finish in a tie for tenth place.
 They failed to qualify for the Southland women's tournament.

 Previous season

 The Cowgirls finished the 2017–18 season with a 12–18 overall record and an 8–10 Southland Conference record to finish in eighth place.
 Their season ended with a loss to Texas A&M–Corpus Christi in the first round of the Southland women's tournament.